PhD Student

 Massachusetts Institute of Technology

-I’m a 2nd year PhD student at MIT in the IT group at Sloan.
+About: I’m a 3rd year PhD candidate at MIT in the IT group at Sloan.
 If you don’t know what that means, you’re not alone.
-My mom still can’t describe it to her friends, so I’ve told her to say, “he studies how we can use machine learning/generative AI to learn about human behavior and how humans use information generated by artificial intelligence.’’
-If her friends have more questions, she’s instructed to say, “he is an economist who draws heavily on computer science and psychology.”
+My mom still can’t describe it to her friends, so I’ve told her to say, “he studies how we can use AI to learn about human behavior and how AI can be used to impact human decision-making.’’
+If her friends have more questions, she’s instructed to say, “he is primarily an economist who draws heavily on computer science.”
 If they keep asking, she runs away and hides.

-In my free time, you can find me writing almost funny vignettes on my website, hiking slowly, cycling through traffic, playing soccer almost well, reading/napping, playing Catan, traveling, or simply hanging with friends.
+In my free time, you can find me writing almost funny vignettes on my website, hiking slowly, cycling through traffic, kicking a soccer ball, reading/napping, playing Catan, traveling, or simply hanging with friends.
+I also have a thing for ice cream.

 Interests